5cover/psdc/docs/Scratch.md

 > it clutters the message list

-**Solution 4** : skim until first token of the target node, then resume parsing
+Solution 4 : skim until first token of the target node, then resume parsing

 > this could actually work

+Solution 5 : skim until valid or failure with different error

+> Require comparison of ParseError, could work as well.
+Could result in missing errors.

+## identifier and word primitive obession

+Create a `Word` class that abstracts a string but with restrictions (`\w+`)

+The point would be to prevent invalid identifiers.
+But we already check in the tokenizer.
+So what's the point?

+Semantically, it would able us to tell if an indentifier is expected instead of any string.

+This could be useful for string constants.

+## Create a representation of the AST being built

+We know the ast is build from the bottom up, but it could be interesting to see it animated.

+Simply add some graph-building logic in the NodeImpl constructor.

 ## Lvalue/rvalue